 Does your discretionary trust hold residential land in NSW?
-If so, 31 December 2019 is an important date for you.

 In NSW Surcharge Land Tax (currently 2%) is levied on residential land owned by a foreign person in addition to any other land tax it is already liable to pay.